How Does the SCRA Affect Interest Rates?

 SCRA Centralized Verification Service Can Help

 For help with military service status verifications, rely on the Servicemembers Civil Relief Act Centralized Verification Service.
 We offer special bulk discounts for bankers and have tools to automate batch entry.
 And we can get status verifications for you usually within 24 hours, saving you time and money.
-We can supply notarized affidavits, next day by Fedex.
+We can supply notarized affidavits, next day by FedEx.
 Trust the SCRA Centralized Verification Service for all of your military status verification needs.

 Attorney Roy Kaufmann serves as the Director of the Servicemembers Civil Relief Act Centralized Verification Service, located in Washington, D.C.
 As a recognized authority on the Servicemembers Civil Relief Act, Mr. Kaufmann has published hundreds of articles and hosted many webinars.
 His teachings help law firms and businesses to remain compliant with the SCRA rules and regulations so as to avoid costly fines.